photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-03-22 - 15th Session.md

 Party escapes from bunker box

 Essek causes a civil war between fish people that believe in the fake image of Bilbdoolpoolp and those that don't

+Essek puts on pirate hat that makes him look 30 years older, but cannot remove it (hasn't discovered that yet)